shermanhung/shermanhung.github.io/_portfolio/portfolio-3.md

 ---
 title: "Band Songs"
 excerpt: "This folder features songs created collaboratively by Fairy Lied’s band members.
-It highlights my background in musical training—especially my role as a drummer—and demonstrates both my compositional contributions and my aptitude with drum-transcription and music-notation tools. <br/>"
+It highlights my background in musical training — especially my role as a drummer — and demonstrates both my compositional contributions and my aptitude with drum-transcription and music-notation tools. <br/>"
 collection: portfolio
 ---